CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 4. Increased accuracy with Ceres solver (Ubuntu only): For extra 3-D reconstruction accuracy, run `sudo apt-get install libeigen3-dev`, install [Ceres solver](http://ceres-solver.org/installation.html), and enable `WITH_CERES` in CMake when installing OpenPose.
 Ceres is harder to install in Windows, so we have not tested it so far in there.
 Feel free to make a pull request if you do.

 After installation, check the [doc/3d_reconstruction_demo.md](./3d_reconstruction_demo.md) instructions.

+#### Calibration Module
+The calibration module is included by default, but you must also enable `WITH_EIGEN` if you intend to use the extrinsic camera parameter estimation tool.
+You can set that flag to 2 different values: `APT_GET` or `BUILD`, check [Requirements](#requirements) for more information.

+After installation, check the [doc/calibration_demo.md](./calibration_demo.md) instructions.